wahyd4/aria2-ariang-docker/README.md

   * `RPC_SECRET` The Aria2 RPC secret token
   * `DOMAIN` The domain you'd like to bind, when domain is a `https://` thing, then auto TLS feature will be enabled
   * `RCLONE_CONFIG_BASE64` Inject and config Rclone through `base64` string, which is the only way to use Rclone on Heroku.
 Please use `cat /app/conf/rclone.conf | base64` or any base64 online tools such as [this](https://www.base64encode.org/) to encode your `rclone.conf` as bse64 string.
 Note, you need to set `ENABLE_RCLONE` to true as well.
+  * `ENABLE_APP_CHECKER`, by default it's set to `true` to check if any new docker image version release on daily basis, which can help you get notification when new features released as well as some security vulnerabilities get fixed.
+You can set it to `false` to disable this feature.
+Note: you still need to manually pull the new image version and re run the docker container to complete upgrading.

 ### Supported Volumes